AndreaNardinocchi/placemark/README.md

 - https://github.com/dwyl/hapi-auth-jwt2
 - https://github.com/auth0/node-jsonwebtoken

-# Mongo database on Cloud Atlas
+## Mongo database on Cloud Atlas

-The PlaceMark app has been connected to the Mono database on Cloud Atlas, which is in sync with the Robo T3 database:
+The PlaceMark app has been connected to the Mongo database on Cloud Atlas, which is in sync with the Robo T3 database:

 Ex.